-Nissui, as part of its corporate responsibility of a company handling food, has designated food loss as one of its key issues.
-Nissui upholds “working to reduce food losses throughout the entire food chain” as the image it aspires to in 2030, mainly through the Food Loss and Waste Subcommittee, and as its first step, has commenced initiatives to reduce food loss at Nissui and its domestic Group companies.
-Nissui is addressing this issue from a wide range of perspectives including raising the awareness of its employees and activities involving the general public, as well as reducing loss in the conventional stages of production, distribution and consumption.
+The Nissui Group, as part of its corporate responsibility of a company handling food, has designated food loss as one of its key issues.
+Mainly through the Food Loss and Waste Subcommittee, we are addressing this issue throughout the supply chain, including raising the awareness of its employees and activities involving the general public, as well as reducing loss in the conventional stages of production, distribution and consumption.

-Medium- to long-term food loss reduction targets (Compared to fiscal 2017)
+Medium- to long-term food loss and waste reduction targets (Compared to fiscal 2017)

 (to fiscal 2023)